zahrul935/onesky-for-web/README.md

 <img src="https://github.com/onesky/onesky-for-web/blob/screenshots/screenshots/onesky-saas.png?raw=true" height="65" />

 **OneSky SDK for Web** offers a client library for developers to actualize localization effects with out-of-box solutions.
-The library's primary function is managing language/region preferences for the end user, so that the appropriate localization effects can be displayed.
-It also includes a UI kit, and communcates with the [OneSky App API](https://developers.onesky.app/reference).
+The primary function of the library is managing language/region preferences for the end user, so that the appropriate localization effects can be displayed.
+The library also includes a UI kit, and communicates with the [OneSky App API](https://developers.onesky.app/reference).

 ## Setup and Configuration
 Our [installation guide](https://developers.onesky.app/docs/web-installation) contains full setup and initialisation instructions.